GoogleCloudPlatformTraining/cpo200-Google-Compute-Engine-Autoscaler/README.md

 # cpo200-Google-Compute-Engine-Autoscaler
-Simple startup script for use in a managed instance group with autoscaler.
+Used in the CPO200 course - Simple startup script for use in a managed instance group with autoscaler.